Distributed collections

 Listeners¶

-Redisson allows to bind listeners per RSet
+Redisson allows binding listeners per RSet

-org.redisson.api.listener.TrackingListener | Element added/removed/updated after read operation |
+org.redisson.api.listener.TrackingListener | Element added/removed/updated after read operation | - |

 org.redisson.api.ExpiredObjectListener | RSet object expired |